KroyTech

 Steps for complete protection:

 1. Install the latest antivirus program, and make sure it automatically checks for updates at least weekly.
-You can actually set this up to automatically self-update as often as you want.
 Be sure your antivirus program is automatically starting up with Windows.
 Antivirus programs are not perfect, but if you keep them up to date they can catch and disable 95% of any viruses that try to infect your computer.

 2. Be sure you have the latest version of your Internet browser AND all the latest Windows security updates.
 IF YOU DON'T DO THIS STEP, YOUR ANTIVIRUS SOFTWARE WILL STILL TRAP MOST OF THE NEWEST VIRUSES AS OF TODAY.
 IF YOU HAVE UPDATED YOUR SOFTWARE AS OF TODAY.
 That will not protect you against the next one, until your antivirus company catches up with a new update.